rhwongit/Schwarz-Script/README.md

 *-IMPORTANT NOTE-*

 "**Updated file "bot user (slash cmd).py" supports Hybrid commands.
-Means it supports both slash and prefix commands if you wish for Hybrid version of the bot download the script bot user (slash cmd)**"
+Means it supports both slash and prefix commands if you wish for Hybrid version of the bot download the script "bot user (slash cmd)**"

 **-BOT INFO-**